Terminology

 If you want to explore more, you may read C.G.
 Jung's Synchronicity: An Acausal Connecting Principle and Richard Tarnas's Cosmos and Psyche: Intimations of a New World View.
 As astrology studies correlations, not causations, it is also the reason modern science rejects it, because one main pillar that modern science rests upon is cause-and-effect relationship.

 Earthquakes or Quakes: When I say earthquakes, I mean falling structures and, often, resulting casualties.
 It is usually an earthquake which makes structures (e.g., buildings) fall and people die.
 Hence, I often may just write quakes.
-But on rare occasions there are other reasons, too, for falling structures, notably accidents at construction sites.
-Sometimes, though, when I am quite certain that it is not an earthquake that is involved and, say, a construction site accident only, I would phrase it more explicitly.
+But on rare occasions there are other reasons, too, for falling structures, notably accidents at construction sites, landslides and mudslides, etc. Sometimes, though, when I am quite certain that it is not an earthquake that is involved and, say, a construction site accident only, I would phrase it more explicitly.
 But sometimes I am not sure what the motivation behind a falling structure is, then I would say earthquakes or falling structures.

 Financial astrology: The study of movements in the financial world as correlated with planetary triggers.